Haraholmen – a Green Industrial Park where Sustainability is Key

-Haraholmen is an industrial park where sustainability is key.
-The site uses renewable energy, welcomes companies with green profiles, and is a hub for resource-efficient transportation with access to roads, railways, and a deep-water port.
+Haraholmen is an industrial park that brings together many sustainable initiatives and solutions to increase their positive impact.
+The site uses renewable energy, welcomes companies with a focus on environmental sustainability and is a hub for resource-efficient transport with access to roads, railways and a deepwater port.

 CoordiNet – Exploring the Possibilities of a Flexible Power Market